 Every freelancer has different insurance needs depending on their business, industry, and clients.
 Start by assessing the risks specific to your profession:

-This assessment will help you determine which insurance is essential for you.
+This assessment will help you determine which insurances are essential for you.

 b.
 Compare offers